Why isn’t Labor Day held in May in the United States?

 A brief history of International Workers’ Day

 Details on the number of workers who participated in the rally are unclear and range from 600 to 3,000.
 Those in attendance chanted, marched, and listened to speeches.
 Towards the end of the day, police moved into the area to disperse the protestors, and before they reached the crowd, a bomb was thrown in the direction of the police.
-The officers quickly began shooting, creating a stampede and chaos that left six officers dead and 60 wounded.
-As for the protestors, two deaths were confirmed, but the total death and injury count was never released.
+The officers quickly began shooting, creating a stampede and chaos that left six police dead and 60 wounded.
+As for the workers, two deaths were confirmed, but the total death and injury count was never released.

 Attack on organized labor in the 20th century

-After World War II, Cold War politics motivated the US government to restrict the power of organized labor and laws like the Taft-Hartley Act made it illegal for unions to contribute to political campaigns.
+After World War II, Cold War politics motivated the US government to restrict the power of organized labor, and laws like the Taft-Hartley Act made it illegal for unions to contribute to political campaigns.
 Today, this idea seems ludicrous to many as the Citizens United Supreme Court decision allows corporations to donate to campaigns.

 Additionally, the law severely limited the ability of unions to encourage striking, saying that the practice formed a threat to national security.
 The bill was also influenced by McCarthyism and required that union leaders state publically that they had no ties to the Communist Party and that they had no intention of overthrowing the government.
 This provision of the bill was deemed unconstitutional in 1965, but by then, many leaders had been accused of communist loyalties and removed from their posts.

 Today, the impacts of the Taft-Hartley and other anti-union bills are clear, as union membership in the US has hit a historic low of 10.1%.

 To be able to comment you must be registered and logged in.
 Forgot password?